 The answer is yes, the GACE is difficult … but not impossible.
 Luckily, there are a lot of resources to help you pass.

 The first step is understanding what the structure of the test looks like and what kinds of questions are asked.
-240 Tutoring’s Ultimate Guide will help give you a breakdown of your exam and show you what to expect.
+240 Tutoring’s GACE practice tests and test breakdowns will help prepare you for what to expect.
+Read the test overview first and then take a practice test.

-Last, you’re much more likely to pass your GACE exam if you’ve used a study guide with a pass guarantee!
-Each 240 Tutoring study guide comes with the 240 Tutoring Guarantee: if you earn a 90% or higher on the full-length practice test and are unsuccessful on the exam, 240 Tutoring will provide a refund for up to two months of your subscription!
+You’re much more likely to pass your exam if you’ve used a GACE study guide with a pass guarantee!
+Each 240 Tutoring study guide comes with the 240 Tutoring Guarantee: If you earn a 90% or higher on the full-length practice test and are unsuccessful on the exam, 240 Tutoring will provide a refund for up to two months of your subscription!
 240 Tutoring believes in their study guides’ quality because of their proven development process.

 Hopefully, we’ve answered all your scoring questions and given you some resources to help you pass the GACE!